MarcosCobena/marcoscobena.github.io/items/Thu--22--Charles-with-Android--VirtualBox--HD-size---UWP-debugging-284998a21a5e.md

 *(This post was imported, please [contact](#/contact) me if there's anything wrong with it.
 Thanks in advance)*

-# Thu, 22: Charles with Android, VirtualBox’ HD size & UWP debugging

-   As part of changing endpoints at eShopOnContainers solution I wanted to double check every request was being received correctly, so came…   --------

 ### Thu, 22: Charles with Android, VirtualBox’ HD size & UWP debugging

 As part of changing endpoints at eShopOnContainers solution I wanted to double check every request was being received correctly, so came back to Charles Proxy.